JackDelinsky/Project-2/README.md

 -Asian and Pacific Islander and Black Non-Hispanic groups are present but have smaller representation overall.
 -Name popularity declines steadily from left to right, with the top 10 names significantly more common than those further down the chart.
 -From the years 2015-2021, the most common name was ‘Liam’ and again, it was most popularly used by people who identified as Hispanic.
--Names such as esmeralda with origins from spanish and/or latin are more common in hispanic population → possible explanation could be to preserve culture
+-Names such as esmeralda with origins from spanish and/or latin are more common in hispanic population → possible explanation could be to preserve culture.

 ![image](https://github.com/user-attachments/assets/0495e59c-2225-47f8-8364-6b3deb01abac)